About University of Providence

 - Facilitate and participate in Departmental assessment efforts.

-- Assist with ongoing development of residential curriculum
+- Assist with ongoing development, implementation, supervision, and assessment of departmental residential curriculum.

 - Several years of relevant professional experience working in judicial affairs, residence life programming, or a closely related field